Rules, Potential Savings & Risk

-Note: Unlike the US, this is a “one and done” test.
-It is entity size at the time of filing of the application that matters, and entity size does not change thereafter during the life of the application/patent.
+Note: Unlike the United States, in Canada this is a “one and done” test.
+It is the size of the applicant as an entity at the time of filing of the application that matters, and entity size does not change thereafter during the life of the application/patent.

 To benefit from the lower fees accorded to small entities, the applicant must submit a Small Entity Declaration.